MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

     Install-Module ExchangeOnlineManagement
     ```

-    >**Tip**: If you're working from a lab hosting provider, you can access all the labs by opening **https://aka.ms/sc400labs** in Microsoft Edge.
-This will give you a web-based interface for the labs, making it easier to copy and paste PowerShell scripts when needed.

 1. Confirm the NuGet provider security dialog with **Y** for Yes and press **Enter**.
 This process may take some time to complete.

 1. Confirm the Untrusted repository security dialog with **Y** for Yes and press **Enter**.
 This process may take some time to complete.